All right guys, and we're back on a podcast, Pressure and Fit with Whiteboard Rick.

 Only Kid Rock at the time.

-Only Kid Rock.
+Only Kid Rock?

 When you were in the feds, did they move you around a lot or did you stay in the same location?

-You move around.
+Oh, you move around.

-Like, I went to Myland.
+Like I went to Milan.

 I went to Oklahoma.